 Any player who has been registered in Mustang Soccer for three consecutive seasons will be considered a Mustang Resident.
 Mustang Residency Status will also be granted to any player whose siblings have a cumulative five year tenure as members of Mustang Soccer.

 Mustang Juniors Spring Training is fun and rigorous training that will cover basic skills.
 Training is provided by our professional competitive coaches and trainers.
-Sessions will be coed and are scheduled on Tuesdays at MSC from 4:00 to 5:30.
-The program will begin mid April and end in June.
+Sessions will be co-ed and are normally scheduled once per week at MSC after 3pm.
+The program season is March to May.

 Recreational teams are available for age groups U6 to U19.
 The Rec division is open to all players of any level and there are no tryouts.
 All coaches are volunteers.
-Except for the U6 age group (nicknamed the Ponies), there are two practices every week and a game on the weekend.
-The Ponies just meet once a week on the weekend and they practice for 20 minutes and then play a game for 40 minutes.
+There are two practices every week and a game on the weekend.
 Teams are formed based on the school your player attends and your home address.
 Travel is limited to Danville, Alamo and San Ramon except for a few older age groups who may travel to Concord and Walnut Creek.
 The season begins in August and ends with the Dick King End-Of-Season Tournament in November.

 Recreational Plus teams are available for age groups U9 to U14.
 The Rec Plus division is open to all players of any level and there are no tryouts.
 All coaches are volunteers but one of the two practices every week is run by a professional Mustang Soccer coach.
 Teams are formed based on the school your player attends and your home address.
 Travel is limited to Danville and Alamo.
 The season starts in August with the Kick Off Jamboree and there is a mid-season tournament called the Saddleback tournament.
 The season ends with the Dick King End-Of-Season Tournament in November.